kmacumber10/project1/README.md

 # Impact of Travel on Performance in Hockey

 *By Keegan Macumber*

 ## Table of Contents
-## Table of Contents
-1. Introduction
+1. Executive Summary
+2. Background
-2. Research Objective
+3. Research Objective
-3. Exploratory Data Analysis
-   - Finding 1: [Your title]
-   - Finding 2: [Your title]
-4. Statistical Analysis
-   - Model Explanation
-   - Results
+4. Key Perfromance Indicators
-5. Discussion
+5. Analysis
-6. References
+6. Datasets

 ## Executive Summary